Chevert expedition: Preparations

 Macleay sought ships for his expedition with Captain Edwards, and at Mort's Dock on 22 February 1875, they encountered the barque Chevert.
-The boat was constructed between 1850 to 1863 and had historically been a transport vessel used for colonial advancement under the rule of both the English and French within the Pacific and Indian Ocean.
+The boat was constructed between 1850 and 1863 and had historically been a transport vessel used for colonial advancement under the rule of both the English and French within the Pacific and Indian Ocean.
 The surveyor who examined the boat provided positive feedback, and Macleay bought it in early 1875 for £3000.
 The barque was then adjusted and rectified to suit Macleay’s unique expeditionary requirements.
 In further preparation, guns and additional apparatus were organised, personnel were assigned, food was stocked, and units of sample storage were assembled, as was a steam launch.
 Further, a picnic was organised by the Linnean Society of New South Wales in the weeks preceding the expedition.
 Notable political figures and members of the academia of Sydney such as Premier John Robertson; Attorney General William Dalley, and Professor Charles Badham of the University of Sydney attended, as did the Consul of France, Eugène Simon, and Lieutenant Henri Villemot, Commandant of Cher.
 Badham presented a speech to the attendees, in which he praised France for its historical assistance in advancing the "civilisation of nations".
 Simon also presented a speech in which he commended Macleay for his scientific endeavour, correlating scientific discovery and knowledge to national progression.
 Additionally, he communicated his perception of the importance of the expedition in defining Australia's international scientific status.

 Chevert

 Francois de Chevert, who Chevert is named after, was an esteemed French general and soldier.
 The construction of Chevert commenced in April 1850 in Rochefort, France, and it was not until 26 November 1863 that Chevert began operating.
 Prior to the expedition, it had been a transport vessel used for colonial advancement under the rule of both the English and French within Pacific and Indian Ocean colonies.
 It began operating under French rule in Tahiti on 13 April 1864, transporting materials to colonies.
 In the capital of Tahiti and Polynesian colonies, the ship's service was of particular significance.
 Chevert eventually entered the merchant industry after being purchased by Captain Richard Martin on 19 March 1873.
 During its operation within the merchant industry, Chevert was impaired after being exposed to poor weather conditions.
-Prior to its entrance into Macleay’s possession, the damages had been rectified.
+Prior to its entrance into Macleay's possession, the damages had been rectified.